nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 - “Revoked”.
   - Registration request received from a security server are automatically revoked by deletion requests sent from the security server for the same object that was submitted for registration with the registration request.

-If automatic approval of authentication certificate registration requests and/or security server client registration requests is enabled, the request is approved automatically.
+If automatic approval of authentication certificate registration requests, security server client registration requests and/or security server owner change requests is enabled, the request is approved automatically.
 Therefore, the request moves directly to Approved state.

 ## 6.2 Deletion Requests